There are 20 Elon Musk workplace rules to instantly level up any company. Both SpaceX and Tesla live by these rules.

 This is the premise behind evolution and frankly this article.
 If you find something isn’t efficient, change it.
 Make it better!

 I find companies are like cars.
 You can endlessly fine-tune a car and replace parts.
-And each modification will make the car run better and better.
+Where each modification will make the car run better and better.
 So, when you discover a weak point in a company, don’t push it under the rug.
-Speak up, as it’ll help everyone in the company in the end.

 For example, I find many engineering companies have poor quality control processes.
 Work goes out the door without a proper check.
 So, if you see this, speak up, and suggest a fix.
 Everyone wins in the end.